Bures-Wasserstein Means of Graphs: CONCLUSION AND OUTLOOK

 In the following we provide supplementary material for several aspects of the proposed Bures-Wasserstein graph mean framework.
-In Section~\ref{sec:supp_filters} we explain how to extend the proposed frameworks to take into account graph filters, and in Section~\ref{sec:supp_exp} we provide details on the numerical experiments.
+In Section~\ref{sec:assp} we discuss Assumption~\ref{ass:psd}, in Section~\ref{sec:supp_filters} we explain how to extend the proposed frameworks to take into account graph filters, and in Section~\ref{sec:supp_exp} we provide details on the numerical experiments.
 Finally, Section~\ref{sec:supp_proofs} contains the proofs of the theoretical results in the paper.